John Jeffries (judge): Political career

+In 1974 Jeffries was appointed by the government as chairman of the National Housing Commission.
 In 1975 he was appointed as the chairman of Air New Zealand.
 That same year he was a signatory of the Citizens for Rowling campaign which urged voters to support Labour in the 1975 election.
 He resigned later in the year, following the election, after receiving criticisms from incoming Prime Minister Robert Muldoon over the appointees of the outgoing Labour government.

 Judicial career

 In 1976 he was appointed as a Judge of the High Court serving in this capacity until his retirement in 1992.
 He was appointed by Muldoon who retracted his previous criticisms of Jeffries saying he was "a very fine lawyer and an honourable man", however it failed to allay suspicions that he appointed Jeffries to rule him out of politics.

 Jeffries delivered three significant judgments in his career.
 First he found against an Australian wine company who claimed the right to use the label "champagne" for its brand of sparkling wine, ruling that only makers from the French region of Champagne were solely entitled to use the term.
 Later he clarified the previously vague, unsatisfactory definition of the word "welfare" pertaining to child custody cases.
 In another decision he upheld a Planning Tribunal decision restricting state power company Electricorp's right to extract water from the Tongariro River as part of a hydro scheme, a significant victory for local Iwi.

+In 1977, Jeffries was awarded the Queen Elizabeth II Silver Jubilee Medal, and in 1990 he received the New Zealand 1990 Commemoration Medal.
 In the 1993 New Year Honours, Jeffries was appointed a Knight Bachelor, for his service to New Zealand's legal system.